 Continued economic stagnation has meant lower overall load growth than expected.
-Poor economic conditions have also triggered the loss of existing industrial loads as manufacturing facilities are shut down.
-For example, Snohomish PUD recently lost a big portion of its industrial load when customer Kimberly-Clark was forced to close its mill in early 2012.
+Poor economic conditions have also triggered the loss of existing industrial loads as certain manufacturing facilities were shut down.
+For example, Snohomish County PUD recently lost a big portion of its industrial load when customer Kimberly-Clark was forced to close its mill in early 2012.

-As a result, some utilities such as Tacoma Power now find themselves with power supply resources that exceed retail customer demands.
-Low spot market prices for wholesale power limit the revenues generated from sales of surplus power, putting pressure on utility budgets.
-To the extent that a utility is also below its entitled power from BPA at tier 1 rates, they also face price signals that reduce short-term economic incentives to acquire new energy efficiency resources.
+Some utilities now find themselves with power supply resources that exceed their retail customers' demands.
+For these utilities, low spot market prices for wholesale power reduce the revenues they generate from sales of surplus power, putting pressure on utility budgets.
+In turn, this can create upward pressure on the utility's retail electric rates.

+Meanwhile, a number of utilities have not yet exceeded their entitlements to purchase power from BPA at tier 1 rates.
+These utilities face lower near-term price signals than the cost of new resources.
+Consequently, their short-term economic incentives to acquire new energy efficiency resources at costs above the tier 1 rate are reduced.

-On the other hand, the region has been a hot bed for new data center loads as companies like Google, Microsoft, and Facebook take advantage of the mild climate and low electricity prices to develop facilities in the Northwest.
-Amazon has recently built data centers in the Umatilla Electric service territory, increasing their load substantially.
+On the other hand, the region has been a hotbed for new data center loads as companies like Google, Microsoft, and Facebook take advantage of the mild climate and low electricity prices to develop facilities in the Northwest.
+For example, Amazon has recently built data centers in the Umatilla Electric service territory, increasing their load substantially.

 Certain utilities adding large new retail customers face the prospect of growing enough to become subject to higher state renewable requirements.
-These utilities may also exceed their BPA high water mark, exposing them to potentially higher prices for tier 2 power purchases from BPA.
+These utilities may also exceed their entitlement to purchase power from BPA at tier 1 rates.